pullreports/pullreports-quick-start/GRAILS.md

 ## src/main/resources/META-INF/spring-devtools.properties

 Grails uses [spring-loaded](https://github.com/spring-projects/spring-loaded) to hot deploy changes to class files during development.
-Because Pull Reports deployed within a Servlet Container caches Pull Reports XML Catalog file configuration in the JVM memory, changes to Pull Reports XML Catalog files are not refreshed by `spring-loaded`.
+Because Pull Reports deployed within a Servlet Container caches Pull Reports XML Catalog File state in the JVM memory, changes to Catalog Files are not refreshed by `spring-loaded`.

-In order to hot reload changes to Pull Reports XML Catalog files, the `grails` quick start sub-project uses [spring-boot-devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) for hot reloading.
+In order to hot reload changes to Pull Reports XML Catalog Files, the `grails` sub-project uses [spring-boot-devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) for hot reloading instead of `spring-loaded`.
 In order to enable `spring-boot-devtools`, it is first declared as a `runtime` dependency in [build-ext.gradle](grails/build-ext.gradle).
-Then `spring-loaded` is disabled by the `grails.agent.enabled=false` property in [application-development.properties](grails/grails-app/conf/application-development.properties).
-Finally, to enable hot reloading of XML Catalog Files, explicitly add the Pull Reports JAR to the [spring-boot-devtools](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-devtools.html) `restart` classloader via [spring-devtools.properties](grails/src/main/resources/META-INF/spring-devtools.properties).
+Then `spring-loaded` is disabled by the `grails.agent.enabled=false` property in [application-development.yml](grails/grails-app/conf/application-development.yml).
+Finally, to enable hot reloading of XML Catalog Files, explicitly add the Pull Reports JAR to the spring-boot-devtools `restart` classloader via [spring-devtools.properties](grails/src/main/resources/META-INF/spring-devtools.properties).

 ## grails-app/conf/spring/resources.groovy